-As noted in the "About Campus Safety" section, Daemen College Campus Safety, through the College and ASP, maintains a close working relationship with Western New York Campus Law Enforcement Association.
+As noted in the "About Campus Safety" section, Daemen College Campus Safety, through the College and VISTA, maintains a close working relationship with the Amherst Police Department.
 They maintain up-to-date information and assist with many training opportunities, crime prevention materials, and provide assistance at the state and local police levels such as Amherst, Buffalo, and Cheektowaga Police Departments.
-ASP will offer support at the scene of incidents that occur in and around the campus areas.
+VISTA will offer support at the scene of incidents that occur in and around the campus areas.
 Daemen College site supervisors meet with local and state law enforcement when incidents arise that require joint efforts, resources, crime related reports and exchanges of information.